 Calculating the cumulative sum of a group using Apache Spark

-In this article, I am going to explain how to calculate the cumulative sum of values grouped by another column.
+A cumulative sum (or a running total) is a sequence of partial sums of a given sorted dataset.
+In this article, I will explain how to use Apache Spark to calculate the cumulative sum of values grouped by a column.

 1 val withMonth = data.withColumn("yearWithMonth", concat(year($"date"), month($"date")))

 Now, it is time to define the window used to calculate the cumulative sum.
-I want the payments to be grouped by year and month, so that data becomes my partition.
+I use the newly created column as my partitioning key:

 1 2 3 4 val window = Window .partitionBy($"yearWithMonth") .orderBy($"date".asc) .rowsBetween(Window.unboundedPreceding, Window.currentRow)